 The 3 R’s

-Your students can learn that there are many simple things that they can do to reduce energy.
+Then, your students can learn that there are many simple things that they can do to reduce energy.
 If you have a window in your classroom, you can save electricity and use natural lights.
 As a class, you can walk around the school and write down ways to reduce energy and present the information to the principal.
 You can also get your students’ families involved by having them think of ways to save electricity at home.

 From musical instruments to crafts, you can show your students how to reuse objects to make new things.
 Every class in your school can reuse materials to create a bird feeder.
 This is also a fun family project for your students to do at home.
 The children can then hang the bird feeders around the school or neighborhood.